yum3lo/mafia_town/README.md

 #### Game Service

 The Game Service will be written in TypeScript with Socket.io, providing real-time bidirectional communication for day/night cycle transitions, instant death notifications, and live voting updates essential for interactive gameplay.
-PostgreSQL with JSONB columns can store complex game objects while maintaining relational integrity for player relationships and game history queries, complemented by Redis caching for frequently accessed game state to achieve super fast response times during active gameplay.
-For the communication pattern - Event-driven architecture with WebSocket connections and Redis pub/sub enables lightweight event broadcasting for cross-service notifications without external message queue overhead.
-The simple architecture reduces deployment complexity and infrastructure costs while maintaining performance, with Redis pub/sub providing reliable event delivery and single database technology across services simplifying development and infrastructure management, though it results in higher memory usage due to Redis caching requirements.
+PostgreSQL with JSONB columns stores complex game objects while maintaining relational integrity for player relationships and game history queries, complemented by Redis caching for frequently accessed game state to achieve fast response times during active gameplay.
+For the communication pattern, the service relies on WebSocket connections for live updates.
+Redis is used only for caching and not for pub/sub, reducing infrastructure complexity while still improving performance for frequently accessed data.
+This simple architecture minimizes deployment overhead and maintains performance with a single database technology, though Redis caching increases memory usage.

 #### Shop Service